-B. the State's performance under the performance accountability measures of section 116 of WIOA; and

-The performance accountability measures have been negotiated and shared with SRC and all levels of VRBS leadership as of spring 2022 and progress updates will be provided periodically.
-During strategic planning the performance accountability measures were shared with SRC and other VRBS stakeholders present during the strategic planning session held in May of 2020 and those informed the goals, objectives and strategies identified above.
+B. the State's performance under the performance accountability measures of section 116 of WIOA; and performance accountability measures were shared with SRC and other VRBS stakeholders present during the strategic planning session held in May of 2020 and those informed the goals, objectives and strategies identified above.